leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 > **Heads up!** I am less than 2 weeks away from releasing version `0.9` of the GraphQL API plugin (after _16 months of work_, and over _1000 PRs_ from _14700 commits_ 🙀).
 If you'd like to be notified of the upcoming release, please [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) (no spam, only announcements).

-## 1. Running Integration Tests on the PHP source code (on my development computer) on PHP 8.1
+## 1st: Running Integration Tests on the PHP source code (on my development computer)

 This is the stack I'm using: